Video Anomaly Detection with Semantics-Aware Information Bottleneck: Experiments

-\paragraph{Impact of MoFE.} Following~\cite{dai2024deepseekmoe}, we validate the effectiveness of the Mixture of Filtering Experts and explore the impact of partitioning strategies.
-As shown in Table \ref{moe ablation}, ``Standard MLP'' indicates that the hidden dimension is four times that of the input and output dimensions, while ``Bottleneck MLP'' refers to a single feature filter.
-Experimental results show that the Bottleneck MLP significantly outperforms the standard MLP, thereby proving the effectiveness of our bottleneck filter.
-In addition, the best performance was achieved by gradually refining the expert partitioning, indicating that more detailed partitioning of each expert can achieve more professional and fine-grained feature filtering.
-Furthermore, when the shared expert is ignored, the performance slightly declines, which indicates that it is necessary to introduce shared filters to isolate multimodal shared knowledge.
+We validate the SFFM and explore partitioning strategies.
+As shown in Table \ref{tab:sffm_mem}, the bottleneck filter significantly outperforms the standard MLP, confirming its effectiveness.
+Gradually refining the filter partitioning yields the best performance, indicating that more fine-grained partitions enable specialized filtering.
+Ignoring shared filters causes a slight performance drop, indicating that it is necessary to introduce shared filters to isolate shared information.

-\paragraph{Comparison with Memory Modules.} To prove that our sparse feature filtering network outperforms the general memory modules, we imitate the previous method~\cite{liu2021hf2vad, gong2019memorizing, park2020learning, yang2022dynamic, huang2024long, li2024stnmamba} to set up a semantic memory and a vision memory at the bottleneck of our model for comparison.
-The results are shown in Table \ref{mem ablation}.
-Firstly, most of the memory methods are superior to the basic models without memory or SFFM, but the performance improvement is relatively small.
-Our SFFM is significantly superior to all memory methods, proving that the SFFM we proposed, can implement more diverse and specialized feature filtering mechanisms.
-Furthermore, we additionally replaced each SFFM in the decoder layer with the memory modules for a fairer comparison.
-Due to extreme information filtering, its performance is far lower than that of other methods.

-\paragraph{Effect of Loss Functions.} We validate the effectiveness of our proposed text semantic similarity loss and motion frame difference loss in the VAD task.
-As shown in Table \ref{loss_ablation}, when using only the frame prediction loss, the model's AUC is 72.2, which increases to 72.3 when the motion loss is added.
-This indicates that merely relying on appearance and motion cannot effectively capture local anomalies in complex scenes.
-Upon incorporating the similarity loss with prediction loss, the performance significantly improves to 81.5, indicating the crucial role of semantics.
-When all three components are employed simultaneously, the AUC reaches 83.0, which proves that abnormal events can be better captured when the three modalities act together.